SimiaCryptus/qqn-optimizer/papers/intro/content.md

 This yields the canonical form:
 $$\mathbf{d}(t) = t(1-t)(-\nabla f) + t^2 \mathbf{d}_{\text{L-BFGS}}$$

-This creates a parabolic arc in optimization space that starts tangent to the gradient descent direction and curves smoothly toward the quasi-Newton direction.
+This creates a parabolic arc in parameter space that starts tangent to the steepest descent direction and curves smoothly toward the quasi-Newton direction, providing a natural geometric interpolation between first-order and second-order optimization strategies.

 ### Geometric Principles of Optimization